tektutor/qt-dec-2023/Day1/README.md

 Close the project (File menu --> Close Project)
 ![image](https://github.com/tektutor/qt-dec-2023/assets/12674043/c669eb70-12f9-4f7c-8105-f7293eeb8858)

-## Lab - Creating your own custom Controls(Components) and reuse them in your QML Project
+## ⛹️‍♀️ Lab2 - Creating your own custom Controls(Components) and reuse them in your QML Project

 As you already know how to create a new QML Project, I'm skipping those steps.